Skip to main content

 How do I get to the conference location from the Blake Hotel?

 The conference will be held at the Yale School of Management (SOM), Evans Hall located at 165 Whitney Ave and is about a 20 minute walk from the Blake Hotel.
-The easiest route to SOM from the Blake Hotel is to go south-east on George Street and turn left on Temple St. Temaple will merge into Whitney Avenue.
+The easiest route to SOM from the Blake Hotel is to go south-east on George Street and turn left on Temple St. Temple will merge into Whitney Avenue.
 SOM will be on the right side of the street across from the Peabody Museum (see map below).

 How do I get to the conference location from the Omni Hotel?